Bernese Rottie (Bernese Mountain Dog & Rottweiler Mix): Info, Pictures & More

 1. They Come From a Long Line of Working Dogs.

-The parent breeds of this hybrid were both originally bred for work.
+The parent breeds of the Bernese Rottie were originally bred for work.
 Bernese Mountain Dogs were bred as guard dogs and carting dogs in Switzerland.
-Their large size and immense power gave them the ability to pull carts, and these traits also made them appear intimidating despite their tendency to be a naturally gentle breed.
+Their large size and immense power allowed them to pull carts, which made them appear intimidating despite their tendency to be a naturally gentle breed.

-Rottweilers were originally bred to be agile and alert guard dogs, and their muscularity and tendency toward being territorial made them an excellent breed for watching and protecting livestock, goods, and homes.
+Rottweilers were originally bred to be agile and alert guard dogs, and their muscularity and protective nature made them ideal for watching and protecting livestock, goods, and homes.

 2. Their Appearance Can Vary Greatly.

-As with all hybrids, the Bernese Rottie takes traits and physical appearances from both parents.
-Some crossbreeds involve a parent that has many dominant features, which leads to pups looking like one breed more than the other, but that isn’t the case for Bernese Rotties.
+As with all hybrids, the Bernese Rottie inherits traits and physical appearances from both parents.
+Some crossbreeds involve a parent with many dominant features, which leads to pups looking more like one breed than the other, but that isn’t the case for Bernese Rotties.

-While the puppies often appear mostly like a Rottweiler, as your dog grows older, they may take on traits from one parent or be a good mix of both.
-Often, these grown pups will look like furry Rottweilers or short-haired Bernese Mountain Dogs.
+While the puppies often appear mostly like Rottweilers, as your dog ages, they may take on traits from one parent or be a good mix of both.
+These grown pups often look like furry Rottweilers or short-haired Bernese Mountain Dogs.
 No matter what, they’re as cute as adults as they are when they’re puppies!

 3. They Can Be Rather Shy.